sachinraja/uttp/README.md

 server.listen(3000)
 ```

-Note these placed in a different entry point / file because `uttp/adapters/*` imports directly from the server frameworks.
+Note these are placed in different entry points / files because `uttp/adapters/*` imports directly from the server frameworks.
 You cannot export multiple handlers from the same entry point because users would be forced to install server frameworks that they are not using.

 ### Request